SamuelMiddendorp/SvelteBoard/README.md

 I have some problems focusing on projects so I made this side project to help me focus on some projects.

-It leverages the dra and drop html API
+It leverages the drag and drop html API

 Not compatible with mobile devices